mzazon/awesome-cloud-projects/aws/eks-microservices-mesh/eks-microservices-mesh.md

 5. **Build and Push Container Images**:

    Amazon ECR provides secure, private container image storage with integration to IAM for access control.
-The build process creates optimized container images using multi-stage builds and minimal base images to reduce attack surface.
+The build process creates optimized container images using minimal base images to reduce attack surface.
 Each service gets its own repository following container security best practices for isolation and access management.

    ```bash
    # Login to ECR